Liquor licence types

 • dinner between 6pm and 8pm.

-• A light meal must be available at all other times the premises is open.
+• A light meal must be available to buy at all times the premises is open.

 Risk classification: high